African Development Bank: History

 By June 2015, over 1,500 staff had returned to the bank's Abidjan headquarters out of the more than 1,900 total staff the bank.

-Although, originally, only African countries were able to join the bank, since 1982 it has allowed the entry of non-African countries as well.

 Since its founding, AfDB has financed 2,885 operations, for a total of $47.5 billion.
 In 2003, it received an AAA rating from the major financial rating agencies and had a capital of $32.043 billion.
 In November 2019, the bank's capital was reported as $208 billion.

+In the African Development Bank's (AfDB) 2022 Annual Report, a decrease in Africa's GDP growth to 3.8%, down from 4.8% the previous year, was recorded.
+The 16th replenishment of the African Development Fund (ADF-16), which provides soft loans and grants, served as a significant financial enhancement, gathering US$8.9 billion.
+Within this sum, US$429 million was designated specifically for climate change-related initiatives.
+The Bank's project approval amounts reached UA 6.16 billion, which is close to the pre-COVID-19 pandemic benchmark of UA 7.3 billion from 2019.
+The High 5 strategic priority areas saw robust increases in funding, with renewable energy projects receiving notable emphasis as they accounted for 100% of the approvals for energy generation projects.
+Investment in other key areas also increased, with food security receiving UA 1.34 billion, industrialization UA 1.59 billion, and infrastructure UA 1.13 billion.
+The Bank's active portfolio grew to UA 44.33 billion, with 58% of projects rated satisfactorily.
+Disbursements for the year totaled UA 3.5 billion, and the Bank maintained its AAA credit rating.

 Group entities

 The African Development Bank Group has two other entities: the African Development Fund (ADF) and the Nigeria Trust Fund (NTF).